nikiforov-alexander/pt4-spark-blog/README.md

     Comment.
 Include a link to edit the entry.
     <hr>
     Detail page `get("/entries/detail/:id/:slugFromTitle")` displays
-    title, comment, body of entry and tags.
+    title, comment, body of entry.
 User can add comments, however author field and entry field right now are required.
 From this page user can edit entry.
 Link is right before entry's body.
-    Tags are shown, as hollow hyperlinks, for now.
-Links to add new entry, go home, "contact us" and "terms", are also here, just like at home page
+    Links to add new
+    entry, go home, "contact us" and "terms", are also here, just like at home page
 <hr>